 Read the captions below explaining how fossil fuels are formed, then number them in the right order.

-- Over time, other rocks trap the oil and gas in underground reservoirs. - Dead organisms fall to the ocean floor. - Oil and gas push into the surrounding rock. - Sediment compresses the remains of organisms to form oil and natural gas.
+- Over time, other rocks trap the oil and gas in underground reservoirs. - Dead organisms fall to the ocean floor.

+Sediment compresses the remains of organisms to form oil and natural gas.